 The CANR STEM-FEE Scholars Program was designed to address this important national need.
 This program is made possible through funding from the National Science Foundation (NSF).
 Read more about the grant.

-Apply online by January 15, 2019!
+Applications are OPEN.
 This is a competitive process.
 Decisions on scholarships will be made during the spring.

 Who Can Apply?